Scholarships for Louisiana

-Scholarships for Louisiana help residents of the “Creole State” spice up their college savings funds and gnaw away at tuition.
+Scholarships for Louisiana Colleges online or in person help residents of the “Creole State” spice up their college savings funds and gnaw away at tuition.
 Located in the Deep South along the Gulf of Mexico, Louisiana is the United States’ 25th most populous state with 4.68 million locals.
 College students are often attracted by Louisiana’s fresh seafood, campus diversity, outdoor recreation like Kisatchie National Forest, and lively Mardi Gras celebrations.
 If so, Louisiana has 33 public and 12 private colleges awaiting their application.
 Top-notch options include the University of New Orleans, Nicholls State University, Louisiana Tech University, and Tulane University.
 The U.S. News even recognized LSU as America’s 64th best public school.
 Apply for these 15 Louisiana scholarships to cast a wide net for free college aid.

 1. Louisiana Bar Foundation Kids’ Chance Scholarship